bcmdr/hexo-blog/source/_posts/Session-1-My-First-90-Minutes-of-Code.md

 I have two UX issues with my blog.

 First, the All Posts button does not make it obvious that it links to a timeline of all posts.
 I assume thats where we are on the homepage given its the first item of the navbar.
 But nope, it links to the archive.
-So lets' rename `All Posts` to `Archive`
+So lets' rename `All Posts` to `Archive`.
+We should find that in the minos theme config again (it was).

+Next, I'd like to update the github link in the footer to be more descriptive and say 'View Source Code on Github'.
+This promotes recognition over recall and removes the ambiguity of what the github link will point to.
+This will likely be in the theme config.